SaAn2012/DiscordOllama/README.md

 # DiscordOllama

-Discord ai bot which runs locally on you machine using ollama!
+Discord AI bot which runs locally on you machine using ollama!